nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

   - *Broadcast* - Replicates data across all tasks instead of partitioning it.

-  - Legate supports more partitioning constraints such as Image and Scale, see
+  - Other Legate-supported partitioning constraints such as Image and Scale - See
     [`Constraints <https://docs.nvidia.com/legate/latest/api/python/generated/legate.core.task.task.html>`__]
     for more information.